dotkom/notifier/README.md

 Features

-- Notifies about news from Online
+- Displays and notifies about news from Online
-- Displays status information for Onlines office: Open, closed, meeting, free waffles
+- Displays status for Onlines office: Open, closed, meeting, free waffles
-- Displays dinner information from cantinas at NTNU Gløshaugen
+- Displays todays dinner menu from cantinas at NTNU Gløshaugen

 Tech

-- Written in HTML5, CSS3, LESS, JavaScript, CoffeeScript and jQuery
+- Written in HTML5, CSS3, LESS, JavaScript, CoffeeScript, jQuery and WebGL
 - News is fetched through an RSS-feed for general data, API for images
 - Dinner info is fetched through an RSS-feed from sit.no
 - Office status is fetched from multiple sources